manuelgentile/actr_tetris/README.md

 (actr-load "ACT-R:models;mental;mental-jigsaw.lisp")
 ```

-The 'runsim' function allows the user to run the model on the provided data.
+The *runsim* function allows the user to run the model on the provided data.

 ``` lisp
 (runsim 1 2 4 4)